Towards strong uniformity for isogenies of prime degree: Introduction

-The previous work of the authors \cite{banwait2022derickx} studied the Uniformity question, and developed an algorithm conditional on GRH that, on input any number field $k$, output a finite set of primes which \emph{contains} the isogeny primes that are not of Momose Type 3.
-This algorithm built upon a previous algorithm of the first author \cite{banwait2021explicit}, which was restricted to the case of $k$ a quadratic field, and the authors used this more general algorithm to provide the first instances of the exact determination of $\IsogPrimeDeg(k)$ for $k$ a cubic field \cite[Theorem 2]{banwait2022derickx}.
+The previous work of the authors \cite{banwait2022derickx} studied the Uniformity question, and developed an algorithm (Algorithm 8.1 of \emph{loc. cit.}) conditional on GRH that, on input any number field $k$, outputs a finite set of primes which \emph{contains} the isogeny primes that are not of Momose Type 3 (see Theorem 1.7 of \emph{loc. cit.}).
+This algorithm built upon a previous algorithm of the first author \cite{banwait2021explicit}, which was restricted to the case of $k$ a quadratic field, and the authors used this more general algorithm to provide the first instances of the exact determination of $\IsogPrimeDeg(k)$ for $k$ a cubic field \cite[Theorem 1.8]{banwait2022derickx}.